 Personally, I think simple and basic is a splendid way to enjoy this classic French crepe recipe.
 Just like how these crepes are so easy and straightforward to make, likewise, I keep the toppings very simple with this breakfast crepe.

-My favorite?
+My favorite filling?
 A squeeze of lemon and a dusting of powdered sugar.

-Alternatively, spread on some Nutella and serve it with bananas or strawberries, and whipped cream.
+Alternatively, make dessert crepes and spread on some Nutella and serve it with bananas or strawberries, and whipped cream.

 - 4 large eggs

 - 1 ¾ - 2 ¼ cups whole milk